-There are house-like tents that actually look like a log cabin.
+There are house-like tents that look like log cabins.
 The outside material has painted logs and rocks to resemble a rustic log cabin.
-They are definitely eye-catching.
+They are eye-catching.

 They are the shape of a cabin tent and have a lot of interior space.
 These log cabin tents also have several mesh windows for ventilation and a screened-in porch.